nantrinh/ruby_practice_problems/README.md

 <details><summary><b>Answer</b></summary>
 <p>

-`add?` returns `nil` if the set is unchanged after the operation.
-`add` would return the set itself.
+If the set is unchanged after the operation, `add` would return the set but `add?` would return `nil`.

 </p>
 </details>